ppfeufer/aa-sov-timer/README.md

 ## Installation<a name="installation"></a>

-> [!NOTE]
+> [!IMPORTANT]
 >
-> **AA Sov Timer >= 2.0.0 needs at least Alliance Auth v4.0.0!**
->
-> Please make sure to update your Alliance Auth instance _before_ you install this
-> module or update to the latest version, otherwise an update to Alliance Auth will
-> be pulled in unsupervised.
->
-> The last version compatible with Alliance Auth v3 is `1.12.3`.

-**Important**: Please make sure you meet all preconditions before you proceed:
+> Please make sure you meet all preconditions before you proceed.

 - AA Sovereignty Timer is a plugin for Alliance Auth.
 If you don't have Alliance Auth running already, please install it first before proceeding. (see the official